hmc-sysadmin/labs/ntp_nfs.md

 machines on your network can synchronize with your server, but that they cannot configure the server.

-    restrict 192.168.0.0 mask 255.255.255.0 nomodify nopeer notrap
+    restrict <subnet> mask 255.255.255.0 nomodify nopeer notrap

+(*Note:* The `<subnet>` field is the network for our machines; it will be provided in class.)

-the NTP service has a function called monlist, that is used to query the server about the hosts that have connected to it.
+The NTP service has a function called monlist, that is used to query the server about the hosts that have connected to it.
 This can be useful if you want to learn about your network stats, but we don’t really need it and it leaves your machine susceptible to denial-of-service attacks.
 To